Iron-Insensitive Quantitative Assessment of Subcortical Gray Matter Demyelination in Multiple Sclerosis Using the

 Neurosciences (Brain & Spine)

 Yarnykh, V L; Krutenkova, E P; Aitmagambetova, G; Repovic, P; Mayadev, A; Qian, P; Jung Henson, L K; Gangadharan, B; and Bowen, J D, "Iron-Insensitive Quantitative Assessment of Subcortical Gray Matter Demyelination in Multiple Sclerosis Using the Macromolecular Proton Fraction."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 26.